NixImagery/NixImagery.github.io/_posts/2018-06-09-tv-on-demand.md

 title: TV On Demand
 date: 2018-06-09 21:14:42.000000000 +01:00
 # description:
-img: Screenshot-2019-06-21.png
+img: humans.jpg
-fig-caption: Files
+fig-caption: Humans in Green Park
-fig-attrib: by Nick
+# fig-attrib:
 published: true
 tags:
-- AIML
-- Culture
-- Reviews
+- Media
-- humans
+- Humans
 # permalink: "/blog/2018/06/09/tv-on-demand/"
 ---
 So, we thought we'd catch up on Channel 4's [Humans](http://www.channel4.com/programmes/humans) with some popcorn.
 On with the Sky box and the telly and press the TV guide.
 Catch up.
 Here we go.
 Microwave is on.
 Sounds of corn popping.